shbenzer/depster/README.md

 For each package, the script queries the NPM registry API (`https://registry.npmjs.org/:package`) to fetch the latest available version and populates the `Latest Version` column.

 ### 5. Export to CSV
-The final DataFrame is saved as a CSV file named `package-lock.csv`.
+The final DataFrame is saved as a CSV file named `dependencies.csv`.

 ---